matt01671/cotiss-project/README.md

 ## Instructions

-In order to complete this project, please fork it into a private repository.
+In order to complete this project, please duplicate it into a private repository.
 Once that is complete, provide matt01671 and danew with access.
 You will have 7 days from when you have started the project to complete it.
 Please send an email to harry.w@cotiss.com and matthew.oh@cotiss.com once you have finished.